Contributors from members of the Copper team

 - If the user types into the chat box, a rep from your team will be notified and can hop on and chat with them.

 Getting leads this way also skips the whole “guessing they’re interesting, warming them up, initiating the first contact, following up until you get a reply” thing.
-It’s inbound prospecting and it’s great.
+It’s inbound prospecting for you and other sales reps, and it’s great.

 7. Ask for referrals.